-Beth defends businesses in employment litigation matters involving discrimination, harassment, wrongful termination, and retaliation under Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Family Medical Leave Act (FMLA), the Wisconsin Fair Employment Act (WFEA) and other state and federal laws.
-She also defends state and federal wage and hour claims, unreasonable refusal to hire claims under the Wisconsin Worker’s Compensation Act, and other actions brought by employees such as unemployment, breach of contract, and defamation claims.
+Beth defends businesses in employment litigation matters involving discrimination, harassment, wrongful termination, and retaliation under Title VII, the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Family Medical Leave Act (FMLA), the Wisconsin Fair Employment Act (WFEA), National Labor Relations Act (NLRA), Wisconsin Worker’s Compensation Act, and other state and federal laws.
+She also defends state and federal wage and hour claims and collective actions, unemployment appeals, breach of contract claims, defamation claims, and other employment matters.

-Beth represents clients from varied industries including manufacturing, banking, retail, healthcare, insurance, and consumer services, as well as non-profits and municipalities.
+Beth represents clients from varied industries including manufacturing, packaging, banking, retail, healthcare, insurance, food, agriculture, education, and consumer services, as well as non-profits and municipalities.

 Prior to joining Michael Best, Beth was a partner at a full-service law firm where she practiced in employment litigation, consumer litigation, and insurance coverage.
 After completing her Juris Doctor degree in 2011, Beth served as a law clerk to the Honorable Patricia Gorence and the Honorable William Callahan, both of the United States District Court for the Eastern District of Wisconsin.